 Rather than creating multiple lofty goals without steps to get there like “I want to be on the honor roll this quarter,” creating a hierarchy asks students to create a “top level goal” and then determine the steps they need to take in order to reach it.

 When you take time to teach students this process, they are much more likely to see a path to reaching their goals.
 You are teaching them to break down the goal into manageable steps.

 How to create a goal hierarchy

-Model the process for your students!
+First, you want to model the process for your students.
 This provides a powerful teaching tool for your students and will help avoid students who say, “I don’t know what to do.”

 As you model, consider creating a goal that you personally would like to reach.
 For example, “I want to read 20 books this year” or “I want to pack a healthy lunch every day.”
 Nothing too personal, but something that your students can relate to.